faraway1nspace/Flexible-R-SliceSampler/README.md

 # Flexible-R-SliceSampler

-Just another Slice Sampler for Bayesian Sampling -- but highly efficient and flexible in pure R (no more JAGS/BUGS/STAN).
+Just another Slice Sampler for Bayesian Sampling -- but highly efficient and flexible in pure R (i.e., no more weird JAGS/BUGS/STAN synatx ).

 Why would you want a pure-R Gibbs Sampler (and specifically a "Slice Sampler") when JAGS/BUGs exists?
-We used in Rankin et al 2020 for a complex Bayesian analysis of Dugongs that wouldn't work in JAGS.
+We used in Rankin et al 2020 for a complex Bayesian analysis of Dugongs which could be run in JAGS... here was missing data, complex mixture priors, and a hierarchical process that required a custom Gibbs sampler.

+The Slice Sampler (based on Neal 2003) worked so well, I decided to open-source it for others

+Be sure to check out our examples in `demos/`.
+And be sure to read above the key-parameters below.

 ## Motivation: Why use Flexible-R-SliceSampler (vs. JAGS or BUGS)
 You should use this flexibl R-based Slice Sampler for Bayesian analysis if: